 The insurance industry employs a large number of people over a range of positions.
 This is hardly an exhaustive list but it includes some of the more significant and better-paying lines of employment in this industry.
 As in any industry, there's always an underlying support staff, and job titles and responsibilities can vary somewhat from employer to employer.

 An actuary holds an important technical job.
-She's trained in statistical analysis and the scientific determination of insurance policy terms and premiums.
+They are trained in statistical analysis and the scientific determination of insurance policy terms and premiums.
 It's the actuary's job to measure and calculate risk factors so that premiums can be charged accordingly.

-Insurance appraiser: This position involves evaluating claims that come into an insurance company from the angle of assessing the value of damaged property.
-He gauges the likely cost of repairing or replacing the property.
+This position involves evaluating claims that come into an insurance company from the angle of assessing the value of the damaged property.
+They gauge the likely cost of repairing or replacing the property.
 This helps to determine whether the insurance company will pay the claim and, if so, how much the company will pay.

 This role is similar to that of an appraiser.
 Some insurance companies employ both while others might rely on one or the other.
 An adjuster typically has broader duties, however, including research such as interviewing witnesses and analyzing police reports.